coreshop/CoreShop/README.md

 You can see a running demo here [CoreShop Demo](https://demo2.coreshop.org)

 # Migration from CoreShop 1
-If you want to migrate some of your from CoreShop 1, you can use the Import/Export Bundle:
+If you want to migrate some of your data from CoreShop 1, you can use the Import/Export Bundle:
  - [Export from CoreShop1](https://github.com/coreshop/CoreShopExport)
  - [Import into CoreShop2](https://github.com/coreshop/ImportBundle)